mmprotest/pywg/pywg/README.md

   NumPy runtime                           WebGPU runtime
 ```

-The repository ships a full Python package, end-to-end tests, examples, and a Pyodide browser demo so you can validate the workflow locally.
+The project ships with a full Python package, end-to-end tests, examples, and a Pyodide browser demo so you can validate the workflow locally or in CI.

 ## Table of contents